Keep Your Stuff!

 be unable to resist telling your buddies you are having a wonderful time far from

-5. Make your home hard to get into.
+home, but at least keep this off the public pages. - Make your home hard to get into.
 You need good locks.

 Your hidden outdoor key is probably not as cleverly hidden as you think it is.
 Better